 In Key Stage 2 we promote the importance of reading in everything we do.
 Please spend time reading with your child and help us to encourage and create readers for life!

-We follow the Accelerated Reader Scheme and children can access this both in and out of school.
+As well as Read Write Inc, we follow the Accelerated Reader Scheme which children can access both in and out of school.
 Please see the Accelerated Reader page for more detailed information.

 Continuity and Progression